Louisiana Hourly Paycheck Calculator

 $0.00

 Typical Louisiana paychecks include federal income tax, Social Security, Medicare, and Louisiana state income tax.
-Louisiana does not require employee local income tax withholding on wages (some municipalities may have employer-side license or business taxes, not deducted from employee pay).
+Louisiana does not require employee local income tax withholding on wages (some municipalities may have employer-side business or license taxes, not deducted from employee pay).
 Employers fund Louisiana unemployment insurance (SUTA) and federal FUTA.
 Pretax benefits—401(k), 403(b), 457(b), HSA, FSA, commuter, and certain insurance premiums—can reduce taxable wages when plan-eligible.

 • Federal (employee): Income tax (per W-4), Social Security, Medicare, and Additional Medicare for high earners.